thirumeniram/Hospital_Api/README.md

 Install the required dependencies using the following command: $ npm install

-Start the application using the following command: $ npm  tart
+Start the application using the following command: $ npm  start

 Open the application in your postman app by visiting the following URL: http://localhost:8000